 Introduction

-Michel Houellebecq’s 2015 novel Submission is open to multiple interpretations that branch out in many different directions.
-One perspective is to read the novel as a satire on French society (Brühwiler; Scurati) that traces the disintegration of the traditional political body in the face of the challenges currently facing France and the rest of Europe.
-As such, the novel raises such issues as immigration, multiculturalism, the dissolution of the nation state, the vision of the European Union, and French identity, ethnicity, and religion.
-The novel also addresses recurring themes that appear in Houellebecq’s work: the crisis besetting Western civilization, particularly in light of the dissolution of communal ties; the effects of individualism, consumerism, and liberalism on intimate relationships; and how economic competition and market logic influence individuals’ relationships to society and to one another (Novak-Lechevalier; van der Goot).
-Houellebecq’s public ambiguous and controversial posturing is also context for the reading of the novel (Meizoz, Harris, Baroni) with the author’s extra-literary persona bringing about accusations of islamophobia (Azeez, Seghair).
-With the author cultivating a literary position marked by purposeful opacity and equivocation, evasiveness that misleads and confuses he is mostly perceived as provocative and confrontational (Betty 41).
+Michel Houellebecq’s 2015 novel Soumission (Submission) is open to multiple interpretations that branch out in many different directions.
+One perspective is to read the novel as a satire on French society that traces the disintegration of the traditional political body in the face of the challenges currently facing France and the rest of Europe.
+As such, the novel raises such issues as immigration, multiculturalism, the dissolution of the nation state, the vision of the European Union, and the state of identity, ethnicity, and religion in France.
+The novel also touches on recurring themes that appear throughout Houellebecq’s body of work: the crisis besetting Western civilization, particularly in light of the dissolution of communal ties; the effects of individualism, consumerism, and liberalism on intimate relationships; and the influence of economic competition and market logic influence on individuals’ relationships to society and to one another (Novak-Lechevalier; van der Goot).
+Houellebecq’s ambiguous and controversial public posturing, which has earned him multiple accusations of Islamophobia, provides an additional context for interpreting the novel.
+Govand Khalid Azeez’s reading of Submission, for example, is largely based on Houellebecq’s media presence, paratextual and non-literary materials, and the blurred boundaries between the author and his characters (Azeez page numbers).
+Sana Alaya Seghair, whose article presents an overview of research that considers the novel Islamophobic, applies Bronner’s notions of the cognitive market of ideas, beliefs, knowledge, and hypotheses to contend that Houellebecq expresses prêt-à-penser ideas about Islam which adhere to the prevalent market of ideas (Seghair 248).
+Thus, Houellebecq’s intentional efforts to cultivate a literary position marked by opacity and equivocation, coupled with an evasiveness that serves to further mislead and confuse, have led to a widespread perception of the author as a provocative and confrontational figure (Betty 41).

 Submission relates an alternative history of France in which the struggling Republican Party and the Socialists join forces with the Muslim Brotherhood party to defeat the radical right during the 2022 presidential elections.
 Their victory has shocking ramifications.
 While the newly elected president initially appears moderate and levelheaded, the Muslim theocracy he establishes ceases to represent the values of the secular state.
 It complicates French political life and challenges France’s traditional republican values.
-Women are banned from the workplace and required to wear face veils; all citizens receive free primary education, but secondary and university education is privatized; institutions become Islamized; polygamy and child marriage are legitimized.
+Women are banned from the workplace and required to wear veils covering up their faces; all citizens receive free primary education, but secondary and university education is privatized; institutions become Islamized; polygamy and child marriage are legitimized.
 All of these events are woven into a plot narrated by François, a forty-something university professor who specializes in the writings of Joris-Karl Huysmans.

-In line with the novel’s satirical dimension, I propose yet another line of interpretation which reads Submission as an academic novel of sorts, wherein French academia is the focus of the critique.
-The political intrigue in which François is embroiled and his colleagues’ reactions—or lack thereof—to the shocking events taking place outside the gates of academia, serve as the background to a critique of the “bon à rien” (Houellebecq 1, cited from Huysmans En route) ‘good for nothing’ (Stein 1).
-The intellectual elites who prove to be indifferent, inept, and disinterested in voicing an opinion.
-When they do speak out, it is only in the interests of their personal objectives (Rousseau 121; Knausgaard; Michel; Morrey 349).
-Houellebecq satirizes the academic sphere for being impaired by collective impracticality with respect to its fundamental societal mission and political role in times of social turmoil.
+In line with the novel’s satirical dimension, I propose another interpretation, one which reads Submission as an “academic novel,” wherein French academia is the focus of the critique.
+The political intrigue in which François is embroiled and his colleagues’ reactions—or lack thereof—to the shocking events taking place outside the gates of academia, serve as the background to a critique of the “bon à rien” (Houellebecq 1, cited from Huysmans’s En route) “good for nothings” (Stein 1), that is, the intellectual elites who prove to be indifferent, inept, and disinterested in voicing an opinion.
+When they do speak out, it is only in the interests of their own personal objectives (Rousseau 121; Knausgaard; Michel; Morrey 349).
+Houellebecq satirizes the academic sphere as being impaired by a collective impracticality with respect to its fundamental societal mission and political role in times of social turmoil.